 Guidance documents represent the Agency's current thinking on a particular topic.
 These documents provide guidelines for the content, evaluation, and ultimate approval of applications and also to the design, production, manufacturing, and testing of regulated products for FDA review staff, applicants, and ANDA holders.

-- Biopharmaceutics Guidances (Search "Biopharmaceutics" in the box above the table)
+- Biopharmaceutics Guidances (Search "Biopharmaceutics" under topics)